moveit/moveit2_tutorials/doc/hybrid_planning/hybrid_planning_tutorial.rst

         output="screen",
     )

-An example launch file can be found in the :codedir:`tutorial's files <hybrid_planning/launch/hybrid_planning_tutorial.launch.py>`.
-If you copy&paste it don't forget to remove the :codedir:`Test node <hybrid_planning/launch/hybrid_planning_tutorial.launch.py#L180>` that implements the demo from above!

 Customizing the Hybrid Planning Architecture
 --------------------------------------------
 As the rest of Moveit 2, the *Hybrid Planning Architecture* is designed to be highly customizable while also offering the possibility to easily re-use existing solutions.
 Each of the architecture's components is a ROS 2 node and can be completely replaced by your own custom ROS 2 node as long as it offers the API required by the other nodes.
 Each component's runtime behavior is defined by plugins.
 This section focuses on the customization of the *Hybrid Planning Architecture* by implementing your own plugins.